Smart Growth

 · Rural: In rural areas Smart Growth involves policies that help channel development and public services into accessible, mixed-use villages (for example, having schools, stores and affordable housing located close together and well connected by good walking facilities), and implementation of Rural Community TDM (Twaddell and Emerine, 2007).

-There is considerable debate concerning the desirability of Smart Growth (Gordon and Richardson, 1997, and counterpoint by Ewing; Burchell, et al., 1998; Moretti, 1999; Mills 1999; Litman, 2003).
-Critics argue that Smart Growth provides little real benefits, increases congestion, makes residents worse off, and is unpopular with consumers.
-Proponents counter that the total economic, social and environmental benefits are substantial and preferred by many households (Litman 2009), and point to the popularity of New Urbanism developments and to surveys indicating that consumers prefer communities with coordinated planning and Smart Growth design features (Eppli and Tu, 2000), and in some areas population and employment trends have favored urban over suburban areas (Hughes and Seneca, 2004).
+There is debate concerning the desirability of Smart Growth (Gordon and Richardson 1997 and counterpoint by Ewing; Burchell, et al. 2000; Litman 2012 and 2015), although there is growing consensus among most experts (Ewing, et al. 2014).
+Critics argue that Smart Growth provides little real benefits, increases congestion, makes residents worse off, and is unpopular with consumers (Cox 2015).
+Proponents counter that the total economic, social and environmental benefits are substantial and preferred by many households (Litman 2009), and point to the popularity of New Urbanism developments and to surveys indicating that consumers prefer communities with coordinated planning and Smart Growth design features.

 How It Is Implemented